t2-project/documentation/source/javadoc/inventory/de/unistuttgart/t2/inventory/repository/TimeoutCollector.rst

 .. java:method:: @PostConstruct public void schedulePeriodically()
    :outertype: TimeoutCollector

-   schedule the task to check reservations and delete them if necessary. if either the TTL if reservations, or the taskRate is 0, no task will be scheduled.
+   Schedule the task to check reservations and delete them if necessary.

+   If either the TTL or the taskRate is 0, no task will be scheduled.